Offering of Food

 We welcome all to offer (dāna) daily food to the Venerables residing at our Centre except for the days when the Centre is closed or when there is no Venerable in residence (please refer to our Activities Calendar).

 You may bring cooked food, fruits/salads or drinks to the Centre and participate in the offering of food ceremony.
-In order to allow time for preparation of food, please reach the Centre at least half an hour before:
+In order to allow time for the preparation of food, please reach the Centre at least half an hour before:

 HOW SHOULD WE OFFER FOOD?